Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Method

 \subsection{Composition-aided GAN (CA-GAN)}

 In the proposed framework, we first utilize paired inputs including a face photo and the corresponding pixel-wise face labels for generating the portrait.
 Second, we propose an compositional reconstruction loss, to focus training on hard-generated components and delicate facial structures.
-Moreover, we use stacked CA-GANs to further rectify defects and add compelling details.
+Next, we employ a perceptual loss function to encourage the synthesized image and real image to be perceptually similar.